Northern Lights Holidays in Lapland

 Here are the best places to go in Finnish Lapland:

 Thankfully you don’t have to go as far north as Lake Inari to see the northern lights in Finland.
-Slightly further south, you’ll find Rovaniemi and Kemi, a couple of the top aurora hunting locations in Finnish Lapland.
+Slightly further south, you’ll find Rovaniemi, one of the top aurora hunting locations in Finnish Lapland.

-Rovaniemi, the capital of Lapland, is the more northerly of the two and is renowned as the “official hometown” of Santa Claus.
+Rovaniemi, the capital of Lapland, is renowned as the “official hometown” of Santa Claus.
 As a large town, Rovaniemi does experience some light pollution.
 However, this is just the perfect excuse to venture into the surrounding countryside on a northern lights excursion.

 Find out what else you can do on a Lapland Santa Holiday.